Ever wondered how many digital media platforms you use each month? By 2025, you’ll be juggling about 6.83 of them!

 Societal Impact

-Digital ecosystem has reshaped how you connect, access information, and navigate life.
+The digital ecosystem has reshaped connection, information access, and daily navigation.
 Messaging apps like WhatsApp and Messenger make communication instant, with emojis and memes becoming a universal language.
-Video calls bring distant interactions closer—Zoom alone had 300 million daily users in 2024.
+Video calls bring distant interactions closer.
+Zoom alone had 300 million daily users in 2024.

 With 67.9% of the world online, information is more accessible, yet 32.1% remain disconnected.
 Efforts like Starlink aim to close the gap, but barriers persist.
 While digital media connects you, it also fuels FOMO and social media anxiety, with people spending 143 minutes daily online, often comparing themselves to curated, unrealistic lifestyles.